Abdelhameed-Hassan-Aries/Shopify-Theme/README.md

 Horizon ships with `{{ closest.product | structured_data }}` and it works fine for the basics, but it emits a single `Offer` with the cheapest variant's price, a single image, and no breadcrumb.
 That is the baseline, not the GEO-friendly version.

-For an assessment specifically calling out LLM discoverability, the hand-rolled block:
+For this assessment, the brief specifically mentions LLM discoverability, so the schema work is more intentional than just leaving the default filter in place.

+The hand-rolled block makes the page more useful for search engines and LLMs because it includes:

-- shows schema.org knowledge (`Product`, `Offer`, `Brand`, `BreadcrumbList`), not just awareness of the filter,
+- proper schema.org structure: `Product`, `Offer`, `Brand`, and `BreadcrumbList`,
-- gives LLMs and search engines a richer signal per page: multi-variant offers, navigation context, and full gallery,
+- one offer per variant instead of only the cheapest variant,
+- the full product gallery instead of a single image,
+- breadcrumb context, so the page structure is clearer.

-- works on **any** theme.
-The filter is modern-Liquid only, and `closest.product` is Horizon-specific.
-Older themes like Brooklyn, Debut, or custom builds would not have either and would need this exact approach.
+It also makes the approach more portable.
+Horizon’s `structured_data` filter is useful, but it depends on modern Liquid and `closest.product`, which is Horizon-specific.
+Older themes like Brooklyn, Debut, or custom builds would not have that same setup, so this manual approach is closer to what would be needed there.

-The original filter call is left commented out in `product-information.liquid` with a note, so a reviewer can see it was considered and intentionally not used.
-Both blocks live in the same `<script type="application/ld+json">` slot, so the page never emits duplicate Product entities.
-Google would reject one of them.
+The original filter call is left commented out in `product-information.liquid` with a note, so it is clear that it was considered and intentionally not used here.
+The page still only outputs one `Product` schema, so there are no duplicate Product entities for Google to reject.

 #### Production-mindset trade-off